tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 - Start reading the official documentation [here](https://help.github.com/en/articles/about-github-actions).

-But if you'd like to see a real-world case of using GitHub Actions in a Go project, keep on reading!
+But if you'd like to see a semi-realistic case of using GitHub Actions in a Go project, keep on reading!

 After a brief tour of most features, we'll use a toy Go repo to build an example.
 We'll fetch the code, download dependencies, build, test, benchmark, and upload our binary to an S3 bucket.

 ## The features
-If you've used any CI/CD tool, all will seem quite familiar; but since GitHub might be using some different terminology, let's have a run through the main features..
+If you've used any CI/CD tool, all will seem quite familiar; but since GitHub might be using some different terminology, let's run through the main features.

 ### Jobs
 Each defined workflow is made up of one or more *jobs*, that run in parallel by default.